Nair: 12-month immersion program

 – Paromita Sengupta (Bengaluru)

-Dr. Rajeevan Madhavan Nair aka India’s Climate Man by India’s scientific community, is the Vice Chancellor of Atria University, Bengaluru (AU, estb 2018).
-Founded by the Atria Group conglomerate chairman Dr. Sunder Raju, AU is India’s first liberal STEM university which offers an interdisciplinary model of education with students working on over 30 real-world projects and engaging in 12-month industry immersion programmes.
+Dr. Rajeevan Madhavan Nair aka India’s Climate Man by India’s scientific community, is Vice Chancellor of Atria University, Bengaluru (AU, estb.2018).
+Founded by Dr. Sunder Raju, chairman of the Atria Group which includes Atria Power and ACT Fibernet, AU is India’s first liberal STEM University which offers an interdisciplinary model of education with students engaged in 30 real-world projects and 12-month industry immersion programmes.

 Newspeg.
-In February, the university launched a hi-tech Atria Beyonder Lab, an applied innovation and venture platform that takes research further by supporting the incubation of early stage start-ups across fields such as green hydrogen, biomedical innovation and advanced materials.
+In February, the university launched Atria Beyonder Lab, an applied innovation and ventures platform that boosts research by supporting incubation of early-stage start-ups in green hydrogen, biomedical innovation and advanced materials.

 History.
-A science postgrad of Madurai Kamaraj University with a doctorate in physics from Savitribhai Phule University, Pune Dr. Nair acquired over three decades of rich experience in atmospheric and climate sciences, having served in leading scientific institutions including the Tata Institute of Fundamental Research (TIFR), the India Meteorological Department (IMD), Indian Space Research Organisation (ISRO) and the Indian Institute of Tropical Meteorology (IITM), Pune.
+A science postgrad of Madurai Kamaraj University with a physics Ph D awarded by Savitribhai Phule University, Pune, Dr. Nair acquired over three decades of rich experience in atmospheric and climate sciences while serving with the Tata Institute of Fundamental Research (TIFR), India Meteorological Department (IMD), Indian Space Research Organisation (ISRO) and the Indian Institute of Tropical Meteorology (IITM), Pune.
 Between 2015-2021, he served as Secretary, Ministry of Earth Sciences where he led the Deep Ocean Mission, a Rs.4,200 crore national program on ocean exploration, resources, and deep-sea technology.
 In 2023, he was appointed Vice Chancellor of Atria University.

 Future plans.
-Given the limited coverage of climate science and earth-science technology at Atria University.
-Dr. Nair has drawn up a blueprint to address this lacunae.
-“Plans are underway to launch a Masters degree program in Earth Science Technology, along with a Bachelors degree program in Sustainable Entrepreneurship.
-These programs are designed to integrate scientific understanding with technology and innovation, thereby preparing students to address real-world challenges related to climate and sustainability,” says Dr. Nair.
+Unsurprisingly, Nair has drawn up plans to broaden and deepen climate science and earth-science technology study programmes of Atria University.
+“A curriculum is being finalised to introduce a Master’s degree program in Earth Science Technology, along with a Bachelor’s degree program in Sustainable Entrepreneurship.
+These programs will integrate science with technology and innovation to prepare students to address real-world challenges related to climate and sustainability,” says Nair.

 Add comment